The Secret Skyline of Rotterdam

 Half a year ago I received a mail by Reynoud Homan, who worked with architect Koen van Velzen on the design for the renovation of the Pathé cinema on the Schouwburgplein (the Theatre Square in the city center).

 The corrugated façade sheets, not appreciated much by many people, were replaced by another transparent material: polycarbonate.
 The façade of the large auditorium above the entrance was done in stucco, with space reserved for film posters.
-Because it was expected that this poster space would not always be completely filled, the idea came up to place an image of the Rotterdam skyline as a background.
+It was expected, however, that this poster space would not always be completely filled.
+So the idea came up to place an image of the Rotterdam skyline as a background on the cinema facade.

 When Googling for inspiration with keywords “skyline” and “Rottterdam”, my skyline design soon came to the surface.
 And that image perfectly fitted the job.
 So I was asked if I wanted to make my image available for the Pathé facade.
 I definitely wanted that; there are days when I don’t have the opportunity to see my work printed on 180 square meters in a visible location in the city center.